 Indiana also issues licenses for commercial drivers, chauffeurs, and motorcycle riders.

 If you are under the age of 75, you may renew your driver's license or identification card online if your name and address have remained the same since the last time you received a license or ID card and you do not require testing.
 You may renew your driver's license or identification card online if your previous renewal transaction was completed in a license branch.
-You will need to provide your name, date of birth, legal address, and Social Security number in order to renew or replace your license or identification card online.
+You will need to provide your name, date of birth, legal address and Social Security number in order to renew or replace your license or identification card online.
+Driver’s license and identification card holders with temporary or permanent lawful status must visit a branch location to complete a renewal or replacement transaction.

 If you must visit a branch, here is a list of BMV locations.